juanferreras/juanferreras.com/README.md

 ### Building ###

 * `brew install npm` on OSX to install it (or any other way of obtaining npm)
 * `npm install` to grab all the required dependencies.
+It will automatically build on `postinstall` using Grunt, compiling all images using `imagemin` cli tool.

 You'd need a `config.js` file on `/` containing something like the following.
 ```javascript